sifzerda/matter-test/README.md

 ## (1) Description

-The Matter js demo code is collected here in JSX format for personal reference.
+The Matter js demo code is collected here and changed from vanilla JS to JSX format for personal reference.
 This creates a front-end site with demos accessible by nav tabs.
 It was built with React, Matter.js, Node, Javascript, and CSS.

 I also created some examples including ball pit, bubbles, mousetrap, jigsaw, and bike.